The Phrygian Dominant mode belongs to chord IIIx!

 Gb Phrygian Dominant – C(m) shape

-When you can do it without making any mistakes you can stop practicing the Phrygian Dominant scale and start playing it instead.
+When you can do it without making any mistakes you can stop practising the Phrygian Dominant scale and start playing it instead.

 Try this concept in a couple of keys until you feel you got the hang of what Phrygian Dominant sounds like.